Digital Strategy, Access to Data Transforms Financial Services Firm

 “Not all technology is going to drive a positive return-on-investment,” Nguyen said.
 “A lot of the investments they bought into were great on paper, but it didn’t make sense for what they were trying to do as a company.
 It needed to be right-sized.”

 By meticulously assessing people, process, and technology, Saxony helped the firm pare down and control their costs.

-“We were able to reduce one aspect of their monthly cloud spend by a factor of ten,” Fan said.
+“We were able to reduce one aspect of their monthly cloud spend by a factor of ten,” Nguyen said.

 Right-sizing the technology had another significant benefit besides just cost savings.
 It enabled the lender to access the data they needed to run their business and make better decisions.